cortado-mobile-solutions/apidoc-mdm/docs/user.md

 # Overview
 Users must be created with the Cortado MDM in order to be accessed via the API.

 Use the header *cms-dhsc* with the value *true* or *1* if the response http code should always be 200.
 In this case the *success* field within the response indicates a successful request only if the value is *true*.
-A failed request will return a response with a detailed error message within the *errormessage* field.
+A failed request will return a response with a detailed error message within the *errormessage* field.<br>
 Use the access token obtained as described [here](auth.md) on every request as the json field *token*.
 All additional request parameters are also added as json fields to the request body.
 The request content type must be *application/json*.

 **Base API URL: https://go.mycortado.com/api/mdm/v2/user**